KDE/ktexteditorpreviewplugin/README.md

 which is currently selected as the preferred one.
 If there is no matching KParts, no preview is possible.

-Also comes with a KParts plugin for Markdown (mimetype text/markdown) for demo purposes.
-That one will be stand-alone project later.

 ### State: Early working prototype

 This plugin is still work in progress and serving as a prototype.
 It has not yet seen a first official